 - They give the child the opportunity to correct and preserve his reputation and self-esteem

-Sometimes, children’s mischief while on the table and eating can be interrupted with a kind of humorous thought that a child does not expect, and thus distract them from what they are doing in order to focus on the reason for sitting there, and all this to pass without the use of coercion or the use of parental authority.
+Sometimes, children’s mischief while at the table and eating can be interrupted with a kind of humorous thought that a child does not expect and thus distract them from what they are doing in order to focus on the reason for sitting there, and all this to pass without the use of coercion or the use of parental authority.

 During the second year of life, the child is already beginning to show an initiative to feed itself.
-It tries to use its own dish and cup.
-At the same time, parents should encourage and stimulate them in their efforts, until the complete independence.
-This increases his self-esteem in an important life-function – the ability to feed themselves.
-The parents should not force, because the self-initiative is the surest sign that the psychological apparatus is ready to accept, perfect and practice this activity.
+Parents should not force, because the self-initiative is the surest sign that the psychological apparatus is ready to accept, perfect and practice this activity.
 At the moment when the child has already expressed a desire to learn something new, it should be supported and given the opportunity to perfect that activity.

-Therefore, the child should be allowed to feed himself independently, although for some time it will be slow and uninterrupted.
-In any case, parents must be patient and should not be disturbed if the child has stopped themselves or the table they eat.
-If the child first takes his hand to put at least two or three teaspoons of food in his mouth, the child will be extremely indulgent and with that minimal success.
-This is what you will encourage in your further attempts to be more successful with the new skill.
+When a child first takes his hand to put at least two or three teaspoons of food in his mouth, the child will be extremely indulgent and with that minimal success.
+Parents must be patient and should not be disturbed if the child has stopped themselves or the table they eat on.
 Of course, for such small successes, parents need to praise and encourage the full upgrading of this skill.
-Soon, the child will master the technique of handling cutlery and become an equal individual with the rest of the family members at the dining table.
+Soon he will master the technique and become an equal individual with the rest of the family members at the dining table.

 In order to maintain the child’s appetite, parents need to adjust the amount of food to the individual needs of the child.
 The more the child moves away from breastfeeding, the slower it grows.
-Therefore, it is necessary to gradually adapt the amount of food proportionally to the age.
-In addition, each child has different metabolism.
-A child with faster metabolism needs more food than a child with slower metabolism.
+In addition, each child has a different metabolism.
+A child with faster metabolism needs more food than a child with a slower metabolism.

-Therefore, it is not possible for each child to determine in advance how much food is needed for a certain age per meal.
+It is not possible for each child to determine in advance how much food is needed for a certain age per meal.
 If we offer the child to eat, and without any coercion, it will, instinctively, eat as much as it needs.
-Rigorous compliance with the nutrition scheme is unnatural and is therefore wrong.
-Such charts may suggest that parents forcefully impose excessive amounts of food than the child needs, or vice versa, to deprive him of the amount of the meal.
-In both cases emotional disturbances could be caused, as well as neurotic reactions of the child.
+Rigorous compliance with a nutrition scheme is unnatural and is therefore wrong.
+Such charts may suggest that parents forcefully impose excessive amounts of food than the child needs, or vice versa, to deprive him of the meal.

-The child’s appetite will be bigger if the diet is as diverse as possible.
 Every child in the menu finds its favorite dishes and dishes that it dislikes.
-But parents should stick to the principle of versatility in the practice, rather than to be guided by a line of lower resistance, and to prepare only those meals that the child is fond of.
+Parents should stick to the principle of versatility in the practice, rather than be guided by a line of lower resistance.
 The monotonous food is incomplete.
-There is no such meal that contains all the necessary nutrients that the child needs for normal growth and development.
+There is no meal that contains all the necessary nutrients for normal growth and development.

 Food should be well-prepared and tasty, for the child to accept it.
 If the food is insipid, surely it will reject it.
-Also, it does not mean that if the prepared food is tasty for the parents, it will be delicious for the child.
-Parents, with their example and with their appetite, can motivate both the child and vice versa, the overwhelming parents can also demotivate with their example.
+Parents can motivate both the child and vice versa, the overwhelming parents can also demotivate with their example.

-Fresh air also contributes to the good appetite of the child.
 A child who rests and stays indoors usually has a lower appetite than a child who is active and outdoors.
-Sugar-rich dishes also contribute to reduced appetite, which the child eats between meals, such as candy, chocolate and the like.
+Sugar-rich dishes also contribute to reduced appetite, which the child eats between meals, such as candy, chocolate, and the like.
+Fresh air also contributes to the good appetite of a child.

-When the child has no appetite, it should not be forced to eat, it is necessary to find the reason.
+Lack of appetite can be the first sign that a child is ill, and should not be forced to eat.
 Frequent are the cases when the child does not eat because of fatigue, either physical or psychic.
-Sometimes school problems may also be a cause of decreased appetite, such as failure, disappointment, and the likes.
-But lack of appetite can be the first sign that a child is ill.
+Sometimes school problems may also be a cause of decreased appetite, such as failure and disappointment.

 Therefore, parents needs to know their child well so that they can act promptly and appropriately, and for any doubt and uncertainty about their behavior, to consult a pediatrician in a timely manner.